Chris Johnson (artist)

 Chris Johnson (born 1948) is an American fine art photographer, educator, author, curator, video and installation artist working primarily with themes related to personal history, chance operations and social justice.
-He is a professor of photography at the California College of the Arts.
+He is a Professor Emeritus of photography at the California College of the Arts.
 His photographic work has been shown in a solo exhibition at Monterey Museum of Art.
 Johnson's video work in collaboration with the Question Bridge team has been exhibited at Oakland Museum of California, Brooklyn Museum and Portland Art Museum.

 Career

-Johnson is a professor of photography at the California College of the Arts where for 11 years he served as chair of the Photography Program.
+Johnson is a professor emeritus of photography at the California College of the Arts where for 11 years he served as chair of the Photography Program.
 He has been president of the Board of SF Camerawork, director of the Mother Jones International Fund for Documentary Photography, and chair of the City of Oakland's Cultural Affairs Commission.
 Johnson is a member of the Board of Trustees of the Oakland Museum of California and is President of the Board of The Alliance for Media Arts and Culture.

 Johnson is the author of The Practical Zone System: for Film and Digital Photography (1999); currently in its sixth edition.
 His public art works and projects are included in Art as Social Practice: Technologies for Change (Routledge, 2022).